BenSymons/change/README.md

 }
 ```

 Your function should use the fewest coins possible to pay instead of any amount of coins that would add up to the price.
-For example, if change were passed in the price `20`, this response would be incorrect even though it is the right amount:
+For example, if change were passed in the price `20`, the below response would be incorrect even though it is the right amount:

 ```ts
 {